ranashadab/laravel-passport-mongo/README.md

 </p>

 ## Introduction
+A fork of the official laravel passport repo to include suport for mongodb.

 Laravel Passport is an OAuth2 server and API authentication package that is simple and enjoyable to use.